carlos-rian/fiap-pos-tech/05-hacka/README.md

 ## Overview
 This project is a solution developed for the FIAP POS Tech Hackathon, focused on processing, augmentation, and analysis of image datasets, as well as integration with generative AI models and training of custom models.

-## Warnings (Files/Directories not available)
+## Warnings (Files/Directories not available) - Make sure to download them before running the project
-- **src/dataset/dataset_augment/**: The official dataset used in this project is not publicly available, because it is too large to upload to GitHub.
-Request access to the dataset from the [Google Drive link +100GB](https://drive.google.com/file/d/1D3fADFR0UmFvyX54-iIRkyGX4QPjZGPa/view?usp=drive_link) provided by the project team.
+- **src/dataset/dataset_augmented/**: The official dataset used in this project is not publicly available, because it is too large to upload to GitHub.
+Download the dataset from the [Google Drive link +15GB](https://drive.google.com/file/d/1lTQnRcJTHsUiRcrEUHENfaY8Tietpknp/view?usp=sharing) provided by the project team.
 - **src/models/** The model trained in this project is not publicly available, because it is too large to upload to GitHub.
-Request access to the model from the [Google Drive link](https://drive.google.com/file/d/1gXZm0NloL2bhaJoEXVPDfNri98f00ZZQ/view?usp=drive_link) provided by the project team.
+Download the model from the [Google Drive link +150MB](https://drive.google.com/file/d/1sHd2LTZTBwic3TRDgF_e6AI5Pz_btvUA/view?usp=sharing) provided by the project team.

+Note: The model was trained using just a small subset of the dataset, so it is not expected to work well with the full dataset.
+The model was trained to demonstrate the process of training and prediction using custom models.

+All images and XMLs used to train were saved in the `src/dataset/dataset_augment/` folder and listed in the `dataset_output_image.csv` file.

 ## Project Structure